 - the remedy for either repair or replacement has been requested by the consumer but this has not been carried out within a reasonable time and without significant inconvenience to them

 Where the right to a price reduction is triggered then this must be refunded without undue delay, and in any event within 14 days of the trader agreeing that the consumer is entitled to a refund.

 The remedy must be an appropriate reduction in price and may be the full cost of the digital content in appropriate circumstances.
 If only part of the full price has been paid by the consumer then the refund would be any money already paid above the reduced price.

 Provided the consumer is not claiming twice for the same loss, they can take any of the following remedies in addition to, or instead of, the remedies for breach of satisfactory quality, fitness for purpose, description, pre-contractual disclosures and the right to supply:

 - receive a refund of money paid if they have not received the product

 - seek to force the trader to fulfil the contract

 - not pay for the product

-However, a consumer is not able to treat a contract as ended purely on the basis of a breach of the statutory-quality or right-to-supply term in a contract.
+However, a consumer is not able to treat a contract as ended purely on the basis of a breach of the satisfactory quality, fitness for purpose, description, pre-contractual disclosures or the right to supply terms in a contract.

 In most cases the consumer is entitled to a full refund of all money paid for the digital content where there is a failure of the 'right to supply'.
 The requirements for this refund are the same as those for when a price reduction is triggered as detailed above.